amirhoseyn221177/PriceScrapper/README.md

 Mostly worked on implementing frontend components such as search bar, suggested item carousel, side menu and navigation bar, designed layout and added responsiveness where possible, connected backend API calls to frontend components for a user's profile page, did initial setup with basic components and layout and assisted other team members.

 ### Alireza Ghiam (j6i2b):
-Designed inital layout of all pages and helped setup redux, mostly worked on the product details page with adding reviews, ratings, average price and other information fromt the vendor APIs and assisted other team members.
+Designed inital layout of all pages and helped setup redux, mostly worked on the product details page with adding reviews, ratings, average price and other information from the vendor APIs and assisted other team members.

 ### Amir Sayyar (e7h2b):
 Did inital setup with React App and MongoDB, deployed project onto Azure, mostly worked on backend with authentication, setting up API calls to vendors and MongoDB, added pagination and loading spinner for search results and assisted other team members.